Chad's future after the withdrawal of French troops – DW – 01/16/2025

 Chad's future after the withdrawal of French troopsJanuary 16, 2025

-These elections, notable for being the first parliamentary contest in Chad since 2011, have resulted in the MPS securing a significant majority, with provisional results indicating they have won 124 out of a total of 188 seats in the National Assembly.
+These elections, notable for being the first parliamentary contest in Chad since 2011, have resulted in the MPS securing a significant majority, with provisional results indicating the party has won 124 out of a total of 188 seats in the National Assembly.

 The occurrence of elections in the country is a promising development, according to Ulf Laessing, head of the Sahel Programme of the Konrad Adenauer Foundation (KAS), which is close to the German conservative CDU party.
 Unlike the presidential election in April, the opposition did not take the December election seriously and called for a boycott.

-The opposition parties predicted a 'preconceived outcome,' resulting in low voter turnout.
-"There was no doubt that the ruling party would clearly win, just as there was no doubt that Déby won the presidential election.
+The opposition parties suggested a preconceived outcome, resulting in low voter turnout.
+"There was no doubt that the ruling party would clearly win, just as there was no doubt that Deby won the presidential election.
 That was in the script," Laessing said.

 KAS expert Laessing believes it is unlikely that the attack was carried out by the Islamist terrorist group Boko Haram.
 "The jihadists are mainly active in the Lake Chad region and do not carry out attacks as complex as the one on the presidential palace," he said.
 "The attackers knew where to go and they were expected at the same time.
 I rather suspect that it is an intrigue within the presidential family or the clans in the palace."